 - What is the effect on the least privileged in society--will they benefit, or at least, not be further deprived?

 Service should be completed inside the semester, between the dates of class beginning and finals ending.
-All service should be completed by December 14, 2013 for the fall semester.
+All service hours may be logged through the Luckyday OrgSync account.

 We have compiled a list of agencies as suggestions of places to serve in the greater Hattiesburg area.
 We will update the listing as we hear of new opportunities and notice changes that need to be made with existing agencies.